hyds/hds-export-instruments/README.md

 hds-export-instruments
 ======================

-This HYSCRIPT exports instrument records from Hydstra into a CSV for import to Karl's app.
+This HYSCRIPT exports instrument records from Hydstra into a CSV for import to site runner app.

 ## Version